vkotovv/deckard/README.md

 To start a new Android project:

 1. Install [Android Studio 2.1](http://developer.android.com/sdk/index.html).
-2. Run the [Android SDK Manager](http://developer.android.com/tools/help/sdk-manager.html) and install `API 23`, `Build-tools 23.0.2` and the support library.
+2. Run the [Android SDK Manager](http://developer.android.com/tools/help/sdk-manager.html) and install `API 23`, `Build-tools 23.0.2` and the support library and repository.
 You can also install the packages from the terminal, using [android](https://developer.android.com/tools/help/android.html) from your `sdk/tools/` directory:
 ```bash
 android update sdk --all --no-ui --filter build-tools-23.0.2 && \
 android update sdk --all --no-ui --filter android-23 && \